nam-drun/sneak_peek_on_my_current_paper/gen_models/Diffusion/EDM-SDE figures/README.md

-Essentially Elucidating Diffusion Model with reserve-time SDE, which is also related Ornstein-Ulhenbeck (OU) process
+Essentially Elucidating Diffusion Model with reserve-time SDE, which is also related Ornstein-Ulhenbeck (OU) process, where I implemented Algorithm 2 from the paper

 ## Unsupervised setting
 ![image](unsup_approxDataDistribution.png)